 When the warmer weather comes, flowers and trees begin to sprout and bloom.
 Spring is a great time to explore flowers, plants and growing.
 Your preschoolers can use flowers for a variety of activities.
 One of my favorite activities is using paint to explore flowers.
 Maybe you have painted flowers or even created still-life paintings.
 But we didn’t paint pictures of flowers.
-We painted WITH flowers.
+We painted WITH flowers instead.
+This flower painting activity is easy and inexpensive to set up.

 - tempera paint